A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Lasers and Launch Telescope

-The launch telescope would maintain the polarization of the two wavelengths, and expand the combined beam, correspondingly lowering its angular divergence, in order to minimize the resulting beam diameter at 100~km altitude.
-The launch telescope would have the same general optical design as typical launch telescopes for laser guide stars (LGS), \textit{i.e.} expansion of the beam to approximately 0.5~m diameter with the minimum achievable wavefront error.
-Also similar to launch telescopes for LGS (and to the launch telescope considered for the 342.78~nm single-laser LPRS in the first article in this pair of articles): as the laser input to the launch telescope can achieve a beam quality that is within a factor of 2 of diffraction limitation, the resulting output beam from the launch telescope can achieve an angular divergence that is below 0.2~arcseconds (the pixel scale of the LSST camera at VRO).
+The launch telescope would maintain the polarization of the two wavelengths, and expand the combined beam, correspondingly lowering its angular divergence, in order to minimise the resulting beam diameter at 100~km altitude.
+The launch telescope would have the same general optical design as typical launch telescopes for laser guide stars (LGS), i.e.~expansion of the beam to approximately 0.5~m diameter with the minimum achievable wavefront error.
+Also similar to launch telescopes for LGS (and to the launch telescope considered for the 342.78~nm single-laser LPRS in \citetalias{Alb20a}): as the laser input to the launch telescope can achieve a beam quality that is within a factor of 2 of diffraction limitation, the resulting output beam from the launch telescope can achieve an angular divergence that is below 0.2\arcsec~(the pixel scale of the LSST camera at the Rubin Observatory).